-Last updated on September 21st, 2023
+Last updated on October 16th, 2024

-What Should the Pressure be on a Potterton Boiler?
+What Should the Pressure Be?

 If it is below 1 bar, you should top the pressure up.
 If you have to keep topping the pressure up, you have a problem that needs to be fixed.